European / Eurasian cave lion (Panthera leo spelaea / Panthera spelaea)

 The majority of large mammals from the Pleistocene went extinct because of increased hunting done by first humans.
 But this argument is uncertain regarding the cave lion.
 It is presumed that small populations of these lions survived until the Holocene, namely, the next 10,000 years after the last glaciation.

 However, no skeleton of a cave lion from beyond the Pleistocene has been found yet.
 Their survival could have been possible due to the access to large prey – reindeer, whose amount, however, would have been too little for a great population of lions.
-It means that with a limited access to food, only small groups of these predators could survive.
+It means that with limited access to food, only small groups of these predators could survive.
 Apart from the date of their extinction, it can be stated, that big competition with new predators, mostly wolves and early humans contributed to the extinction.

 European lion and cave lion